 The Calumet Stormwater Collaborative, facilitated by the Metropolitan Planning Council, has been working toward systemic stormwater management solutions since April 2014.
 Monthly meetings have enabled the Collaborative to identify the challenges and opportunities related to managing the region's stormwater.
+Unless otherwise noted, the meetings took place on the first Friday of the month at MPC's offices in downtown Chicago.
 Materials from each meeting can be found below.
-Unless otherwise noted, the meetings took place on the first Friday of the month, at MPC's offices in downtown Chicago.
-Presentations made at Collaborative meetings can be accessed via the hyperlinks within the monthly synopses.

 Review the 3-Year Work Plan that the Calumet Stormwater Collaborative is currently implementing.

-For more information, contact MPC Manager Sarah Cardona at firstname.lastname@example.org or 312 863 6009.
+For more information, contact MPC Director of Water Resources Danielle Gallet at firstname.lastname@example.org or 312.863.6016.

 May 3, 2019